denisazevedo/FaveBooks/README.md

 FaveBooks
 =========

+__Second version__
+- Primary key book_id added to the model
+- Delete a book is now possible (on details view or long pressing on book)

+--

 A simple Appcelerator Titanium (using Alloy) application for iPhone and Android that lets users enter and view their favorite books.

 It touches on the following topics: